-A recent Court case has shown just how important it is to clarify exactly who owns what when it comes to dividing up financial assets during a divorce, especially when substantial amounts of money are involved.
+A UK Court case has shown just how important it is to clarify exactly who owns what when it comes to dividing up financial assets during a divorce, especially when substantial amounts of money are involved.

 A man has won the right to keep a collection of 35 classic cars with an estimated value of around £20million, financial assets that his estranged wife claimed should have been transferred to her.